lowcodeunit/public-web-blog/docs/getting-started/viewing-device-data.md

 #### Telemetry Table

 When first connecting devices, this is a great place to start seeing data.
-A new row will show up for each message sent for any devices when the sync is enabled and will include emulated telemetry if turned on.
+A new row will show up for each message sent for any devices, when the sync is enabled, and will include emulated telemetry if turned on.

 ![Devices Telemetry Table](/img/screenshots/dashboard-devices-telemetry-table.png)